StatCan/cae-eac/docs/en/R-Shiny.md

 ## Accessing files from the datalake

-By default, the working directory in RStudio will be on the driver node, to persist your work you'll need to use DBFS.
+By default, the working directory in RStudio will be on the driver node of the Databricks cluster.
+To persist your work, you'll need to use DBFS.

-1. To have access DBFS in the File Explorer, click on the **...** to the right and enter **/dbfs/mnt/** at the prompt.
+1. To access DBFS in the File Explorer, click on the **...** to the right and enter **/dbfs/mnt/** at the prompt.

 ![RShiny10](images/Rshiny10_En.png)

-2. The datalake will be available and you will be able to access and store your files.
-When your cluster is terminated at the end of your session, the work will be there for you when you return.
+2. The data lake will be available and you will be able to access and store your files.
+When your cluster is terminated at the end of your session, your work will be there for you when you return.

-**NOTE:** Here are sample codes to access your files from the datalake.
+**NOTE:** Here are some code samples to access your files from the datalake.
 ```
 library(SparkR)
 sparkR.session()